Dumont, Colorado

 Dumont is a small unincorporated community and U.S. Post Office situated along Clear Creek in Clear Creek County, Colorado, United States.
 The Dumont Post Office has the ZIP Code 80436.
 Dumont is a part of the Downieville-Lawson-Dumont census-designated place.

 History

 The Dumont, Colorado, post office opened on May 17, 1880.
 Dumont is named for John M. Dumont, a mine operator.

 Geography

-Downieville is located in the Downieville-Lawson-Dumont, CO Census Designated Place at coordinates and elevation 7933 ft.
+Downieville is located in the Downieville-Lawson-Dumont, CO Census Designated Place.